How to Treat Yellow Stool: Gastroenterologist Explains.

 • Liver cancers (primary liver cancer or metastasis tumors).

-Tips to treat yellow stools due to liver diseases:
+Tips for treating yellow stools due to liver diseases:

-• Close medical follow-up with your doctor, because of the serious nature of the liver diseases.
+• Close medical follow-up with your doctor because of the serious nature of liver diseases.

 • Limit the high-protein and high-fat in the diet.